thomaslule/deetzlabs/README.md

 ## use
 Incoming events like chat messages, subscription or cheers are received on an http interface.
 Following the coded rules, outgoing events like sending a chat message or displaying an achievement on screen will be sent via http.

-Achievements are coded in `achievements.js` and chat commands are coded in `commands.js`.